-Two: Our stand concerning the Qur'ān.
+Two: Our stand concerning the Qur'an.

 The two are intertwined.
-We should either declare that the Companions apostatised and - at the same time - believe that the Qur'an had been altered because it was compiled by the Companions , and apostates could not be entrusted with preserving the Book of Allah; or we should clearly state that the to those who compiled it and acknowledging their due honour and leadership, especially since the Qur'an itself has praised them.
+We should either declare that the Companions apostatised and - at the same time - believe that the Qur'an had been altered because it was compiled by the Companions and apostates could not be entrusted with preserving the Book of Allah; or we should clearly state that the Qur'ān was intact and guarded against any alteration, thereby showing gratitude to those who compiled it and acknowledging their due honour and leadership, especially since the Qur'ān itself has praised them.
 That is how we can find a sound harmony that all people of intellect would agree to.

-Qur'an was intact and guarded against any alteration, thereby showing gratitude first declaration, then it becomes clear that you have nothing to do with our religion, as it is clear to every sensible person.
+Therefore, you should make one of the above two declarations.
+If you make the first declaration, then it becomes clear that you have nothing to do with our religion, as it is clear to every sensible person.